-- It's given to each employee, showing their total wages and taxes paid during the year, so they can use it for their income tax reportingg, and
+- It's given to each employee, showing their total wages and taxes paid during the year, so they can use it for their income tax reporting, and

 When a W-3 Form Must Be Filed

 Where You Can Get W-3 Forms

 You can't just copy a W-3 form or print it off the Internet because the form is printed with a special red ink.
 You must buy the required type of W-3 forms from the same place you buy your W-2 forms, or you can have your payroll processor or tax preparer complete them for you.
+You can order them from the IRS by visiting their online ordering page for information returns.
 You may also be able to find these forms on business tax software programs.

 Completing Form W-3—Boxes A Through H

 Information about the employer is entered in boxes A through H

 Box b.
 Kind of Payer.
 Most businesses check the box labeled "941" for "Kind of Payer".
 The 941 form is the quarterly wage and tax report form completed by most employers.
 Other options include a household employer and others.

 Kind of employer.
 Most for-profit businesses check the "none apply" box for "Kind of Employer".
 The other boxes are for non-profit organizations and federal government employers.

 You must separate out W-2 and W-3 forms for each establishment if you identify establishment numbers in this section, or you can combine all your establishments and submit all W-2 forms together along with one W-3 form.